 The Company's approach to managing liquidity risk is to ensure that it will have sufficient liquidity to meet liabilities when due.
-As at December 31, 2018, the Company had working capital of \$9,186,496.
-The SVB Term Loan is repayable over a 33 month period ending September 1, 2020.
+As at June 30, 2019, the Company had working capital of \$281,688.
+The SVB Term Loan is repayable over a 33-month period ending September 1, 2020.
 The Company does not generate revenue and will be reliant on external financing to fund operations and repay the SVB Term Loan.
 Management continues to seek sources of additional financing which would assure continuation of the Company's operations and research programs.
 However, there is no certainty that such financing will be provided or provided on favorable terms.
-Management plans to complete a financing in sufficient time to continue to execute its planned expenditures without interruption.
+The completion of the Acquisition is expected to result in net cash inflows of approximately \$20.5 million.
+The Company also intends to complete the Concurrent Financing, which it expects will provide the funds necessary for the Company to achieve its business objectives, including the completion of a Phase 1 clinical trial for EPI-7386 in patients with advance prostate cancer progressing on the latest generation of anti-androgens, and generation of proof-of-concept from a Phase 1 trial for EPI-7386 in combination with those same anti-androgens in prostate cancer patients, and other pre-clinical studies involving its novel aniten compounds.